Mirror of Madness

-Mirror of Madness is the second full-length studio album by the Finnish melodic death metal band Norther, released on 12 July 2003 by Spinefarm Records.
+Mirror of Madness is the second full-length studio album by the Finnish melodic death metal band Norther, released on 2003 by Spinefarm Records.
 Mirror of Madness features a cover song, "Smash" by punk rock band The Offspring.
 It also includes the "Mirror of Madness" video but only in the U.S. The bonus tracks, "Frozen Sky" and "Smash" covers, are only for the Japanese version of the album.

 The song "Unleash Hell" was released as a single.

+The album was rated 4.5 out of 5 by Sputnikmusic.